imoghul/DTA-calculator/Factory_README.md

 python EOLT-Test-Analyzer/runFactory.py <test directories>
 # example: python EOLT-Test-Analyzer/runFactory.py TEST\ DATA/test1 TEST\ DATA/test2
 # test directory can be the letter "i" for graphical selection
+# the letter "d" will use the directories from the last run
 ```
 #### Automatic
 Double click run.bat